smapiot/Piral.Blazor.Server/docs/guides/roadmap.md

 # Roadmap

-The 1.0.0 of `Piral.Blazor.Server` is expected end of Q4 2024 / beginning of Q1 2025.
+The 1.0.0 of `Piral.Blazor.Server` is expected in Q1 2025.
 In the 1.0.0 we will include:

 - Loading of MFs at the server
 - Support for client-only MFs